Phylogenetic confidence intervals for the optimal trait value: Introduction

 A detailed description of the evolutionary model along with our main results are presented in Section \ref{Smain}.
 Section \ref{Syou} contains new formulae for the Laplace transforms of important characteristics of the conditioned Yule species tree: the time to origin $U_{n}$ and the time $\tau^{(n)}$ to the most recent common ancestor for a pair of two species chosen at random out of $n$ extant species.
 In Section \ref{Sout} we calculate the interspecies correlation coefficient for the Yule--Ornstein--Uhlenbeck model and Section \ref{SecMart} contains the proof of our limit theorems.
 In Section \ref{Scons} we establish the consistency of the stationary variance estimator, which is needed for our confidence interval formulae, cf \cite{THan1997} where the residual sum of squares was suggested to estimate the stationary variance.
 In Appendix \ref{appSaM} we calculate all the joint moments of $U_{n}$ and $\tau^{(n)}$.

 Our main result, Theorem \ref{tMart}, should be compared with the limit theorems obtained in \cite{RAdaPMil20111,RAdaPMil20112}.
 They also revealed three asymptotic regimes in a related, though different setting, dealing with a branching Ornstein--Uhlenbeck process.
 In their case the time of observation is deterministic and the number of the tree tips is random, while in our case the observation time is random and the number of the tips is deterministic.
 Although it is possible (with some effort) to deduce our results from \cite{RAdaPMil20111,RAdaPMil20112}, our proof provides a much more elementary derivation.
 We believe that our approach will be useful in addressing other biologically relevant issues like the formulae for the higher moments given in Appendix \ref{appSaM}.
+Another similar limit theorem, but one conditional on the sequence of species trees generated by different mechanisms, is derived in \cite{CAneLHoSRoc2014}.